Skip to Content

 Necklaces: Chain, $178 | Delicate, $98 | Tennis, $32 | Layered, $15

-You don’t need all these, but looking at my own pieces, these are my go-to’s.
+You don’t need all these, but these are my go-to’s.

 First, a simple, lightweight chain necklace.